The Jibbon Beach Loop Track in Bundeena

 Jibbon Beach

-The water is also quite deep a few meters out, which is why you will see a lot of boats anchored there on warm and sunny days.
+The water is also quite deep, a few metres out, which is why you will see many boats anchored there on warm and sunny days.
 Surfing is virtually impossible at Jibbon Beach.

 Aboriginal Engravings

-Keep following the shoreline of the beach until you get to Jibbon Head, where you can do a side track to visit an Aboriginal engravings site.
+Keep following the beach’s shoreline until you get to Jibbon Head, where you can do a side trail to visit an Aboriginal engravings site.

 Boardwalk at Aboriginal engravings site